The Class of 2019 is poised and ready to take on E-Day 2019 in April.

 Join a Distinguished Community of Alumni

 E-Day sets our program apart.
-It is rigorous, challenging, stressful, and it comes with risk.
+It is rigorous, challenging, stressful, and comes with risk.
 But when you succeed, when you hear the words "Congratulations, you've passed," you feel a sense of pride and accomplishment as you join our world-class alumni.
 You will have achieved something that only a few hundred graduates have been able to do.
 Are you ready?

-All of our esteemed alumni are invited to join in our E-Day Reception.
+All of our esteemed alumni are invited to join in our annual E-Day Reception.
 Enjoy refreshments while meeting the most recent class of graduates and hearing from the Outstanding New Venture Plan award winners.

 Explore Our Programs

 E-Day is one of the many experiences that show why our degree in entrepreneurship routinely ranks as one of the best of its kind in the U.S. We also offer a minor that complements nearly any major on campus, as well as a concentration in our MBA program—also nationally ranked.